Can foreign nationals get contractor mortgages in the UK?

 These terms give immigrants access to mortgages with lower deposits, as little as 10%.
 Plus, it uses your contract rate to determine affordability, not accounts.

-This bespoke lending criteria gets even better!
+And these bespoke lending criteria get even better!

 A proven track record is essential for securing mortgage finance